aws-samples/serverless-patterns/dynamodb-streams-lambda-filters-tf/README.md

 # DynamoDB Stream to AWS Lambda with Filters

-This pattern demonstrates how to lambda functions that can recieve DynamoDB Stream with filters.
+This pattern demonstrates how to Lambda functions that be trigger by DynamoDB streams based on filters.
 The IaC has been definied in Terraform.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/dynamodb-streams-lambda-filters-tf

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.